CFPhantom/business-change-verification/research/research-note-001.md

 ## Limitations

 This research is observational.
 Causal claims are not made.
 The dataset represents a convenience sample, not a random sample of the relevant population.
 Findings are offered as observations to be validated through further research and practical implementation.

+Finding 2's acquisition-fragmentation statistics (44%, 56/42 month averages) reflect the original 50-organization sample and have not been recomputed against the expanded 100-organization dataset referenced elsewhere in this note.
+Findings 1, 3, and 4 hold at both sample sizes.

 ---